aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you think we're going to sum up your whole life on this little piece of paper you're crazy.
+> 🥠 He who laughs last is laughing at you.

-Last update: Mon Jan 20 05:09:01 2025
+Last update: Tue Jan 21 05:08:26 2025

 ### Let's play! 🎮